Judy Collins: 1970s

-By the 1970s, Collins had a solid reputation as an art song singer and folksinger and had begun to stand out for her own compositions.
+By the 1970s, Collins had a solid reputation as an art song singer and folk singer and had begun to stand out for her own compositions.
 She also performed a broad range of material: her songs from this period included the traditional Christian hymn "Amazing Grace", the Stephen Sondheim Broadway ballad "Send in the Clowns" (both of which were top 20 hits as singles in both the U.S. and the U.K.), a recording of Joan Baez's "A Song for David", and her own compositions, such as "Born to the Breed".

 In 1971, Collins released her second live album, Living and the compilation album Colors of the Day: The Best of Judy Collins followed a year later.
 Collins' contemplative ninth studio album True Stories and Other Dreams (1973) featured an original song about a friend who took his own life ("Song for Martin") and another about the life of Argentine Marxist revolutionary Che Guevara ("Che").
 For her tenth studio album Judith (1975), Collins collaborated with producer Arif Mardin and produced her biggest hit single with her reflective version of Stephen Sondheim's "Send in the Clowns".
 It became her best-selling record, eventually going platinum.

 As Collins stepped up to a higher level of stardom, the longtime activist put political themes at the forefront of her eleventh studio album Bread and Roses (1976).
 Political statements like the title song, originally a poem by James Oppenheim commonly associated with a 1912 garment workers strike in Lawrence, Massachusetts, were balanced with such pop compositions as Elton John's "Come Down in Time", but the album failed to achieve the commercial success of Judith.
 Following the release of the album, Collins underwent treatment for damaged vocal cords, and after years of struggling with alcoholism, she sought medical help to give up drinking.
 Her compilation album So Early in the Spring...
 The First 15 Years (1977) sold modestly.